toxinu/toxinu.github.io/content/fixed/code.md

 title = "Code"

 +++
 Below is a short list of projects I have created or worked on.
-You can find many more recent projects on [Github](https://github.com/toxinu).
+You can find many more recent projects on [Github](https://github.com/toxinu) or [Gitlab](https://gitlab.com/toxinu).

 * **[Sublimall](https://github.com/toxinu/sublimall)** - SublimeText 3 plugin to sync your configuration. *<small>~560 stars</small>*